County reports new coronavirus case

-Clatsop County reported Tuesday that a woman living in the northern part of the county has tested positive for the coronavirus.
+Clatsop County reported Tuesday that a man living in the northern part of the county has tested positive for the coronavirus.

-The woman is in her 30s and has reportedly been hospitalized for a reason unrelated to the virus.
+The man is in his 40s and was reportedly self-quarantined at home.

-The county has reported 47 cases since March 23 and 46 have recovered.
-The last case reported was on May 29.
+The county has recorded 49 cases since March 23 with 46 reportedly recovered.

-The health authority tracked 2,142 test results in Clatsop County, including 46 of the positive cases.
+The health authority tracked 2,368 test results in Clatsop County, including 49 positive cases.

 (0) comments